 In collaboration with the Center of Applied Space Technology and Microgravity (ZARM) and the German Aerospace Center (DLR), the fellowship programme offers a selected research team the opportunity to conduct its own microgravity experiments at the Bremen Drop Tower.
 The series of experiments will consist of four drops or catapult launches during which approximately 5 or 10 seconds of microgravity, respectively, are produced.

-Extended deadline for applications submission is 30 April 2014.
+The deadline for applications submission is 31 March 2015.

 Photo: The Drop Tower Bremen (Courtesy: ZARM)